-2.2 Adoption of new standards
+2.2 Adoption of new and amended standards

-The accounting policies adopted are consistent with those of the previous financial year except that in the current financial year, the company has adopted all the new and amended standards which are relevant to the company and are effective for annual financial periods beginning on or after 1 January 2022.
-The adoption of these standards did not have any material effect on the financial performance or position of the company.
+The accounting policies adopted are consistent with those of the previous financial year except that in the current financial year, the company has adopted all the new and amended standards which are relevant to the company and are effective for annual financial periods beginning on or after 1 January 2023.
+Except for the effect of the adoption of amendments to FRS 1 and FRS Practice Statement 2: Disclosure of Accounting Policies described below, the adoption of the other new and amended standards did not have any material effect on the financial performance or position of the company.